nbeaver/cmd_oysters/README.rst

 Here are some highlights, in no particular order:

-- More robust validation,
-  including a proper JSON schema.

 - Incremental search interface.

-- Generate list of required packages for a given command, depending on OS.
+- Generate list of uninstalled packages for a given command, depending on OS.

 - Spawn a shell with the command automatically filled in and ready to edit or press enter.